Essomia/essomia/LEARNPATH.md

 ## The 6 layers

-Development of an application go through multiple layers between the server that has data and the end-user:
+Development of an application go through multiple layers between the server that has data and the end-user.

 - **Interactivity** : Applying interactive features to visual.
 - **Visual** : Applying visual design with semantic.